-Seattle hotelier Gordon Sondland agrees to appear at impeachment inquiry under subpoena
+Gordon Sondland agrees to appear at impeachment inquiry under subpoena

 WASHINGTON – U.S. Ambassador to the European Union, Gordon Sondland, a key figure in the Ukraine controversy, bucked the State Department on Friday and announced he would appear before House investigators under subpoena next week.

-The State Department blocked Sondland from appearing before three House panels last week as the White House informed Democratic leaders they had no intention of cooperating with the impeachment inquiry.
+The State Department had blocked Sondland from appearing before three House panels last week as the White House informed Democratic leaders they had no intention of cooperating with the impeachment inquiry.
 Democrats subsequently issued a subpoena for Sondland’s testimony.

 “Notwithstanding the State Department’s current direction to not testify, Ambassador Sondland will honor the Committees’ subpoena, and he looks forward to testifying on Thursday,” Sondland’s lawyers said in a statement.